-Nine Tips for Exercising with Acid Reflux
+9 Tips for Exercising With Acid Reflux

 Physical activity increases reflux

-Chose your activities wisely
+Choose your activities wisely

 A high BMI increases reflux symptoms

-Avoid eating within three hours of exercise
+Avoid eating before exercise

 Find a treatment that works for you

 To avoid acid reflux during exercise, you must find a way to avoid acid reflux at rest.
 Talk to your doctor about treatment options for your acid reflux and understand how to apply that treatment to improve your exercise regimen.
 For example, I eat an early breakfast, take my reflux medication, and then exercise about an hour later.
 This seems to work well for me.